-In today’s post, we will go through in more detail about can you scuba dive with asthma, so let’s get started!
+In today’s post, we will go through in more detail about can you scuba dive with glasses, so let’s get started!

 This may seem like a big inconvenience to getting started with scuba diving, but there are valid safety concerns that lead to this.
 Fortunately, there are simple remedies to this roadblock that will get you into a wet suit and diving like a pro.